 - 1.1 Add an appropriate amount of antibody to the membrane of the ultrafiltration vial, being careful not to touch the membrane.
-Spin the solution at 14,000 x g in a microcentrifuge for one minute.
+Spin the solution at 14,000 X g in a microcentrifuge for one minute.
 Check to see how much liquid has filtered into the filtrate collection tube (lower chamber).
 Repeat the centrifugation until all of the liquid has filtered into the collection tube.
-Discard the liquid in the collection tube. - 1.2 For antibody concentration, proceed to Step 3.
+Discard the liquid in the collection tube. - 1.2 For antibody concentration, proceed to Step 1.3.
 For clean-up, add an equal volume of 1X PBS to the membrane.
-Spin the vial at 14,000 xg until the liquid has filtered into the filtrate receiving tube. - 1.3 Add 0.9 mL PBS to the membrane.
-Carefully pipet the PBS up and down over the upper surface of the membrane to recover and resuspend the antibody.
+Spin the vial at 14,000 X g until the liquid has filtered into the filtrate receiving tube. - 1.3 To resuspend and recover the antibody, add 400 uL PBS to the sample reservoir and carefully pipet up and down over the upper surface of the membrane. - 1.4 Transfer the recovered antibody solution to a fresh microcentrifuge tube.
+Add 500 uL PBS to make a final volume of 900 uL.